 Boomerang Employees - Your Greatest Ambassador or Worst Mistake

 Likewise, when we as individuals make the decision to return to a company, we should consider the motivations behind this.
 Are we just returning somewhere where we feel comfortable, where we know what we're doing?
-Are we taking a step back because it is easier, and we're not wanting to challenge ourselves?
+Are we taking a step back because it is easier, and we don't want to challenge ourselves?
 Like the folly of accepting a counteroffer, it is prudent to assess what, if anything, has changed.
-Otherwise, it is likely that the reason you left will continue to cause frustration.
+Otherwise, the reason you left will likely continue to cause frustration.

-There are many questions that we should ask before returning to a previous employer as should an employer ask of a returning employee.
-Canadian company, Workpolis, has conducted some research showing that returning employees are becoming a lot more common in the last 10 years.
-There are certain industries where this behaviour would not be of a great concern, for example, project work or construction industry where it depends on what company had the contract that would determine where the work is.
+There are questions that we should ask before returning to a previous employer, as an employer asks of a returning employee.
+A Canadian company, Workpolis, has conducted research showing that returning employees have become a lot more common in the last 10 years.
+There are certain industries where this behaviour would not be of a great concern, for example, project work or the construction industry, where it depends on which company has the contract that would determine where the work is.

 A company who has employees returning to them can utilise them to be their greatest ambassador.
 They can highlight to current employees that the grass may not be greener.
 They educate them on what is good about the company, reasons to stay and why they returned.
 It is, however, important that they are returning for the right reasons.
 I have seen situations where employees have left under very dubious circumstances only to be brought back (often not much later) with the impression that they can do whatever they like, and the company will take them back.
 The importance of good record-keeping, internal reference checks and exit interviews cannot be understated and should be investigated before bringing back a boomerang employee to ensure they are who we want in the organisation.